microJ/ali-oss-deploy-with-version/README.md

 - localFolderPath:
   Mandatory.

 - aliOSSBasePath:
   Mandatory.

 - aliOSSFolderName:
   Mandatory.

 - filesAlsoCopy2Base:
   Optional.
   `Array<RegExp>`.
 Files matched RegExp will copy to aliOSSBaseFolder.

 - extendedFiles:
   Optional.
   `Array<Object>`.
 Define content will be created and upload to ali-oss.Each element has property `filename` and `content`.`filename` is path relative to aliOSSBasePath.

+- rename:
+  Optional.
+  A function that receive file path relative to `localFolderPath` and return a new file path.

 ## License